stracker-phil/obsidian-personal-api/DEVELOPMENT.md

 Starts a development server and watches for changes.

 Output of the dev plugin is in `dist/` folder.

+**Testing the changes**

+- Open the Sandbox vault in Obsidian (make sure the symlink is set up - see above)
+- After every change, disable and re-enable the plugin in Obsidian settings to apply changes

 ### `npm run version`